dotlang/language/doc/RFE.md

 x = 12
 ```

-? - For future: support shortcut to define lambda
-when function result is an expression and input/output types can be inferred from context:
-instead of `fn(x:int, y:int -> int) { x+y }`
-write: `x,y -> x+y`
-or: `fn(x,y -> x+y)`

-? - a use case: Chromedp library in golang. we have different command types (e.g. getDocument, getComputedCss, getSnapshot, ...)
+N - a use case: Chromedp library in golang. we have different command types (e.g. getDocument, getComputedCss, getSnapshot, ...)
 and each command has its own optional set of parameters.
 for example, getDocument has an optional depth, so they design it like this:
 ```go